scikit-hep/iminuit/README.rst

 The iminuit package comes with additional features:

-- Included cost functions for binned and unbinned maximum-likelihood and (robust) least-squares fits
+- Cost functions for binned and unbinned maximum-likelihood and (robust) least-squares fits
 - Support for SciPy minimisers
 - Numba support (optional)